- Entertainment and Media»

 Shadow of a Doubt

 He caused a sensation in 1960 when his film “Psycho”, based on the real-life story of mass murderer Ed Gein, came out.
-It was notable for the star, Janet Leigh, being killed off in the first 30 minutes, the shower scene and the shocking ending.The film was shot by the same crew that made his television shows to save on costs and was produced by Hitchcock’s company.
+It was notable for the star, Janet Leigh, being killed off in the first 30 minutes in the famous shower scene and the shocking ending.The film was shot by the same crew that made his television shows to save on costs and was produced by Hitchcock’s own production company.

 His last film, “Family Plot” (1976) although having the element of suspense that made him famous, was more inclined toward his wicked sense of humour.

-His films follow familiar themes like, “obsession”, “the wrong man”, and “black humour”.
+His films follow familiar themes like, “obsession”, “the wrong man”, and "mistaken identity".

-Although his films were commercially very successful indeed, he managed to maintain a balance between the need to appeal to large audiences and being critically accepted.
-However, his artistic credentials were overlooked until a book by French director, Francois Truffaut, “Hitchcock/Truffaut”, came out in 1966 which outlined the level of achievement Hitchcock had reached.
+Although his films were commercially very successful indeed, he managed to maintain a balance between the need to appeal to the general public and being critically accepted.
+However, his artistic credentials were largely overlooked until French film critics like Claude Chabrol championed his films in the magazine "Cahiers Du Cinema".
+A book by French director, Francois Truffaut, “Hitchcock/Truffaut”, came out in 1966 which outlined the level of achievement Hitchcock had reached and argued for his positioning at the highest level of film directing..

 Hitchcock understood the importance of promoting a film.
 The most effort he put into advertising a movie was when “Psycho” was made.
 Hitch told the papers he was looking for someone to play Mrs Bates.
 Strict instructions from Universal ensured no late tickets being sold for performances of the movie.
 In the spirit of his famous introductions to “Alfred Hitchcock Presents”, Hitch produced a brilliant trailer for “Psycho” that mixed humour and the threat of horror with great panache.